harrypmdev/forest-exploration/README.md

 The product utilises various data models.
 All items are instances of either the `HealthItem` or `Amulet` classes found in `resources/item.py`, both children of the abstract `Item` class.
 The use of an abstract parent class allows all items to share certain attributes and methods, such as a name and durability.
 The models are easily scalable, as any additional item types could be added with `Item` as their parent.

 All entities (animals, enemies, and the player) are instances of the `Entity` and `Enemy` classes found in `resources/entity.py` and the `Player` class found in `resources/Player.py` respectively.
-This allows all entities to share common attributes and methods such as the `affect_health` method.
+This allows all entities to share common attributes and methods such as the `apply_affect` method.
 This also allows for scability as new entity types could be added with the `Entity` class as their parent.

 ## Manual Testing